james-antill/pryum/README.md

 ====================

 Mainly for use in containers where we don't have, and don't want, the repo. metadata.
-This allows installing packages pre-resovled to release versions.
+This allows installing packages pre-resovled to release versions, which is possible because we have a known starting state (the Fedora container) and we resolve to the release versions (no updates).
+The configs. currently have over 200 packages for each OS release.

 To Download/Install: